Search Database

 Information:

 Patrick was born on the 25 April 1899.
-His mother, Annie died when he was quite young in 1910 and his father, Henry, appears to have died in 1912
+His parents died when he was quite young in 1910 and 1912

-Patrick was demobilised from war
+Patrick was demobilised in March 1919.

 Parents Names: Son of Henry Belton and Anne (Mackin), Longford

 Notes: *A note in one of the POW files (PA 32529), suggests his father was Schylvester Belton, but in others it states Henry. **Home of the Stalag Luft III camp during WW2, where the 'Great Escape' immortalised on the film took place.
+Patrick was only 16 when he first went to war, younger than the required 19 years of age to be placed in a theatre of war.
+Unfortunately, Patrick's service record is unavailable, and possibly lost..

 Links:

-(probable) Civil Record of Birth; Civil Record of MarriageRed Cross, German POW recordsConnaught Rangers WW1 military overview; possible Civil Record of Death;
+(probable) Civil Record of Birth; Civil Record of MarriageRed Cross, German POW recordsConnaught Rangers WW1 military overview; possible Civil Record of Death; Link to Pensions Index on Fold3.com (paid subscription)

 Submit an Amendment